x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ### id

 *String* *nullable*.
 Id provides an identifier for the data set.
 Example:

     "id": "ECB_EXR_2011-06-17"

 ### name

 *String* *nullable*.
 A human-friendly name for the dataset.
 Example:

     "name": "Bilateral exchange rates"

+### description

+*String* *nullable*.
+Description provides a plain text, human-readable description of the dataset.
+Example:

+    "description": "The nominal effective exchange rate (EER) index is a summary measure of the external value of a currency vis-á-vis the currencies of the most trading partners, while the real EER - obtained by deflating the nominal rate with appropriate price or cost indices - is the most commonly used indicator of international price and cost competitiveness.
+Daily spot exchange rates provided by the Front Office Division."

 ### action